 What’s Wrong With Wool Suits?

-There is often “Unexpected Cruelty in Your Wardrobe“, as Elisa Style from Bizarre points out; sheep shearing isn’t very ethical, at all.
+There is often unexpected cruelty in your wardrobe.
+As Australia’s RSPCA points out, sheep shearing isn’t very ethical, at all.
 Despite what many of us think, the wool industry isn’t just made up of sheep running around outside all day and getting haircuts when they get hot (at least that’s what I thought when I was a wee lad).

 In fact, it gets pretty horrible.
-As Abigail Geer brings to light in her popular article, “Top 10 reasons not to wear wool” lambs have to endure castration, tail docking and dehorning without anesthesia, among other horrors.
+Lambs have to endure castration, tail docking and dehorning without anesthesia, among other horrors.

 Vegan Suits: Alternatives to Wool